mfritscher555/yellowpages/README.md

 # yellowpages

 ## Files to Look At
-The _scraper.py file was the ultimate file used to do the web scraping and the nola_output_revised.csv represents the final output generated.
+The _scraper.py file was the ultimate file used to do the web scraping and the nola_output_revised.csv represents the final output generated (the difference in the revised output file being that it drops duplicate records).

 ## What to Run in the Terminal